percona/pmm-doc/docs/details/glossary.md

 ## Technical Preview

-Releases intended for public preview and feedback but not suitable for use on production or business-critical systems. ([Read more](https://www.percona.com/services/policies/percona-release-lifecycle-overview).)
+Releases intended for public preview and feedback but with no support or SLAs.
+Should not be used on production or business-critical systems.
+May contain breaking changes to UI, API, CLI. ([Read more](https://www.percona.com/services/policies/percona-release-lifecycle-overview).)

 ## VG

 Volume Group.